On A Personal Note: The Kristofferson Inspiration

 He's the greatest songwriter I've ever heard (or read).

 I was in high school when I got my first Kristofferson album.
 To this day, I'm not exactly sure how I got it, or why.
 This was the early 70's (the very early 70's).
-My favorite band at the time (and still one of my favorites) was Creedence Clearwater Revival.
-And truth be told, I pretty much liked what most of my friends liked, Three Dog Night, the Grass Roots, and introduction to a new band called Led Zeppelin, and whatever else was hot at the time on pop/rock radio.
+My favorite band at the time (and still one of my favorites all these decades later) was Creedence Clearwater Revival.
+And truth be told, I pretty much liked what most of my friends liked, Three Dog Night, the Grass Roots, hearing what was to me a new band called Led Zeppelin, and whatever else was hot at the time on pop/rock radio.

 I was 16 when I first had something published.
 A close 14 year-old friend of mine, a neighbor, had died.
 It shook the very foundation of an entire community.
 It was perhaps the first time in my life I unashamedly cried, along with everyone else.
 And I wrote a poem for him, for me.